llvm/circt/docs/RationaleFIRRTL.md

 verilog reserved.
 Instances have preferential use of the name in the output in case of a conflict, after ports.

-Chisel's provides a "Don't Touch" annotation to protect entities from transformation.
+Chisel provides a "Don't Touch" annotation to protect entities from transformation.
 A don't touch on a wire or node produces a wire in verilog and preserves the data-flow through that wire.
 Even a wire driven by a constant shall not have the constant forwarded around the wire.
 This is because a